nastyazvorygina52-ship-it/traffic-analysis/README.md

-# 🌐 Traffic Analysis
+# 🌐 Network Traffic Analysis

-This repository contains examples of QA exercises with traffic interception and modification.
+This repository contains examples of QA exercises with network traffic interception and modification.
-It demonstrates skills in manipulating network requests, simulating server responses, and redirecting traffic between environments.
+It demonstrates skills in manipulating network requests, simulating server responses, and redirecting network traffic between environments.

 ---

-## 📂 Contents / Video Exercises
+## 📂 Contents

 ### 1️⃣ Modifying Cart Quantity
 - **Task:** Change the number of items in the shopping cart